mpapadomanolaki/multi-task-L-UNet/README.md

     img.append( io.imread(sort_tifs[-1]) )
     self.all_imgs.append(np.asarray(img))
 ```
-If you notice the for loop, you will observe that we iterate through the 19 dates with a step of 2.
+If you notice the 'for' loop, you will observe that we iterate through the 19 dates with a step of 2.
 After the for loop, we take also the last available date for each folder.
 In other words, we utilize the first and the last date, as well as 8 intermediate dates.
-For using a different number of dates, you can change the step in the for loop.
+For using a different number of dates, you can change the step in the 'for' loop.

 If you find this work useful, please consider citing:

+M. Papadomanolaki, M. Vakalopoulou, K. Karantzalos, 'A Deep Multi-Task Learning Framework Coupling Semantic Segmentation and Fully Convolutional LSTM Networks for Urban Change Detection', IEEE Transactions on Geoscience and Remote Sensing